salil-sj/Salil-sj/README.md

 ---

 ## 🚀 About Me
-🔹 SDE-II at UBS (Formerly Credit Suisse)
+🔹 SDE-II at UBS (Formerly Credit Suisse) <br>
-🔹 Love solving complex problems, optimizing performance & scaling apps 🔹 A true petrolhead 🏎️🔥—always up for a chat about cars & engines!
+🔹 Love solving complex problems, optimizing performance & scaling apps <br>
+🔹 A true petrolhead 🏎️🔥—always up for a chat about cars & engines!

 ---